katerinanavab/javadocs/docs/unit09/notes903.md

 ## Overriding Inherited Methods

-A subclass inherits all public methods from its superclass, and these methods remain public in the subclass.
-But, we also usually add more methods or instance variables to the subclass.
-Sometimes, we want to modify existing inherited methods.
-This is called **overriding** methods.
+A subclass **inherits all public methods** from its superclass, and these methods remain `public` in the subclass as well.
+But, we also usually _add more_ methods or instance variables to the subclass.
+Sometimes, we want to _modify_ existing inherited methods – this is called **overriding** methods.

-**Overriding** an inherited method means providing a public method in a subclass with the same **method signature** (method name, parameter type list and return type) as a public method in the superclass.
+**Overriding** an inherited method means providing a public method in a _subclass_ with the exact same **method signature** (method name, parameter type list, and return type) as a public method in the _superclass_.
 The method in the subclass will be called *instead of* the method in the superclass.
-One method that is frequently overridden is the ``toString`` method.
+One method that is frequently overridden in child classes is the ``toString`` method!

 {:.important}
 To **OVERRIDE** an inherited method, the method in the _child class_ must have the **same signature** (_name_, _parameter list_, and _return type_) as the _parent method_.